-Maintaining your furnace can help quite a bit in the period in between furnace service appointments.
+Maintaining your furnace can go a long way in the period in between furnace service appointments.
 One of the most basic, and crucial, ways to maintain your furnace lies in replacing your furnace filter.
-Having a clogged air filter could contribute to a number of negative problems for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.
+Having a clogged air filter could contribute to a number of negative issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

 So what goes in to consideration when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be changed every month and 3 inch filters need to be replaced every three months, dependent on the recommendations of the filter manufacturer.
+1 inch filters typically need to be replaced every month and 3 inch filters need to be changed every three months, dependent on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it may make sense to replace your filter more often due to pet dander.
-If someone in your family has allergies or asthma, think about changing your home’s air filter more frequently to help with their symptoms.
+- Home habits: if you have pets in your home, it might make sense to change your filter more often due to pet dander.
+If you have someone in the house that has allergies or asthma, consider changing your home’s air filter more frequently to help with their symptoms.

-Now you’re likely wondering how to replace your furnace filter.
-More than likely, this will vary depending on what furnace you have, but usually:
+Now you’re probably wondering how to replace your furnace filter.
+More than likely, this will change depending on what furnace you have, but usually:

 At D.A.
-Bennett Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+Bennett Service Experts, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 518-205-3324 or arrange an appointment with us online.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal lips.